skiply/hmfaysal.github.io/_posts/2014-09-02-dynamic-vs-static-websites.md

 ![staticwebsite.jpg](/images/post/staticwebsite.jpg)

 But this implies your computer must be setup to run a programming language like PHP, Ruby, Javascript, and maybe even a database.
 This might not always be possible, especially for non-technical users.
-Static Website Generation as a Service.

-A static website generator service allows you to upload templates via their website which they process for you.
-You can use your own text-editor or web browser interface to edit and upload your templates to the service.
-The website generation service publishes your site by uploading the generated files to a static file server for hosting.
-Static File Servers are extremely fast, can handle tons of traffic, and fail much less often.
+But its easy to learn and worth the effort!